-GHS has an open lunch program where juniors (with a Gold Renaissance Card) and seniors are permitted to sign out or leave the property for lunch.
-The remaining students and staff take part in Unit Lunch.
+GHS has an open lunch program where both juniors with a Gold Renaissance Card and seniors having an Open Lunch pass are permitted to sign out or leave the property for lunch.
+The remaining student body and staff take part in Bulldog Block.
 Students will be permitted to eat in designated lunch areas, which include the cafeterias, the outdoor picnic area (behind the cafeteria, weather permitting), the library and the gymnasium.
-Students may also eat lunch with a teacher, coach or faculty advisor in their classrooms.
+Students may also eat lunch with a teacher, coach or faculty advisor in their classrooms with the permission of the faculty member.

 Any student found in areas other than the above designated areas will face disciplinary action.

-While the lunch period serves an essential function, it is recognized that it is also a social period.
+While the Bulldog Block serves an essential function, it is recognized that it is also a social period.
 However, appropriate conduct is mandatory, and inappropriate conduct will result in discipline referral.
-(See Discipline Code) Students are permitted to use their cell phones and electronic devices during the scheduled lunch break.
+(See Discipline Code)

+Students are permitted to use their cell phones and electronic devices during the scheduled Bulldog Block.